 Award-Winning STEM Toy!

-Roll the dice to move along the path towards a pet station.
+Roll the dice to move along the path toward a pet station.
 Players will be collecting certain amounts of different food for each animal.
 The player will need to distribute an equal amount of food among the animals.
 Once the player feeds the animals, he or she gets to adopt the animal.
 The first player to adopt 4 pets wins.

 Ages 4 - 8